-The lease includes certain provisions protecting the public use of the proposed lease area, ensuring that public access is maintained.
-The improvements in the proposed lease do not significantly alter the land, they do not alienate the State's fee simple interest in the underlying land, nor do they permanently impair public rights.
-The proposed lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and ensures public access to the Colorado.
+The improvements in the proposed lease do not significantly alter the land, alienate the State's fee simple interest in the underlying land, or permanently impair public rights.
+The proposed lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and ensures public access to the Colorado River.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.